BenjaminHerrera/Notion2Discord/README.md

 N2D is a simple to use script that sends messages to a Discord channel for every new update to the items in your Notion database!

+## Dependencies
+1. Any Linux Distribution
+2. Docker (if not using in-house python packages)
+3. Python3.9+ (if not using Docker)

 ## Setup Guide
 This is going to be tedious, but bare with me! 😉👍
 1. Create a `.env` file in the root directory.
 It should have the following contents: